Table of Contents

 When disagreements happen, team members must be ready to find common ground for the greater good of the group.
 Having team members with a positive mindset and a willingness to compromise helps everyone work more effectively together, amplifying the team’s overall success.

 Strong Team Collaboration is not a guarantee that conflicts won't occur.
-So, it’s important to have a plan in place to manage them.
+So, it’s important to have a plan in place to manage them throught Conflict Management.
 These issues can be addressed one-on-one with the Team Leader or discussed openly in a group setting.

 Once the duties and goals are identified for each team member, it's the job of the entire team to hold each other accountable.
 Team Collaboration will fail if certain team members fall short of their expectations and require others to compensate for their shortcomings.

 A team made up of people with different skills, knowledge, and viewpoints encourages a more well-rounded approach to collaboration.
-This diversity helps the team see challenges from multiple angles and come up with more creative solutions.
+This diversity helps the team see challenges from multiple angles multiple angles, prompting them to come up with more creative solutions.

 Step into leadership with ILM Level 2 Training to build confidence, clarity, and core skills.